The cooperation-defection evolution on social networks: Method outline and outcome

 The outcomes of both evolutionary mechanisms related to the analytics and the algorithm, ensure the ubiquitous character of cooperation in the presence of the random drift.
-The $(p,q)$ data-range represents the comparison outcomes (the Left panel of Fig.~\ref{fig:4}).
-The both independent quantities $p$ and $q$ have been considered as random variables in respect of time scale, while in another turn where time scale is insignificant those act as non random parameter variables.
+The $(p,q)$ data-range represents the comparative outcomes (the Left panel of Fig.~\ref{fig:4}).
+Both independent quantities $p$ and $q$ have been considered as random variables in respect to time scale, while in another turn where time scale is insignificant those quantities act as non random parameter variables.
 For different aspects, an arbitrary variable can have such dual character simultaneously.
 In the model development, we use this intuitive sense.
+Specifically, a comparative study has been performed on the eight values of the pair $(p,q)$.
+The evolutionary dynamics derived by the analytical process and the evolutionary dynamics derived by the algorithm method are not quantitatively equal, however, they are qualitatively equivalent.
+Its prime reason is: natural laws completely define the analytical process, whereas the algorithm method is based on few known rules.
+Also, the analytical process is of an implicit nature, whereas the algorithm method is of an explicit nature.
+One of the reasons can be clarified as, the random drift effect in the analytical process depends on the spatial densities of the neighbour regions -- in other words, depending on concentrations of different individual types of the same generation, while the random drift effect in the algorithm method directly depends on the value of pair $(p,q)$.
+Due to that we notice a deviation between the results of the two approaches on the values of the pair $(p,q)$.
+However, these deviations can be minimised manually if we increase the number of analytical observations.
+We place the two approaches side by side in order to mainly show the dominant enhancement of cooperation over defection to be qualitatively independent of environmental scenario, where we have tried to minimise the deviation between the cooperation values.